William Digges: Career

 In Maryland Digges became a merchant and planter in St. Mary's County.
-He married Elizabeth Sewall, widow of Dr. Jesse Wharton and a stepdaughter of Lord Baltimore, the Proprietor of Maryland.
+He married Elizabeth Sewall, widow of Dr. Jesse Wharton and a stepdaughter of Charles Calvert, Lord Baltimore, the Proprietor of Maryland.
 Immediately following his marriage he was appointed to the Governor's Council.
 He was also appointed Deputy Governor of Maryland.
-He was granted extensive land and property in Maryland, and became the "Lord of Warburton Manor" in Prince George County on the Potomac River.
+Digges received extensive land and property grants in Maryland, and became the "Lord of Warburton Manor" in Prince George County on the Potomac River.
 In 1684 he, along with Major Nicholas Sewall, served as Collector of Patuxent River.

 During the Protestant Revolution in Maryland in 1689, Digges commanded the Catholic forces at St. Mary's, Maryland.
 After 1689, having lost his positions, he returned to live in Virginia.
 On April 20, 1693 a warrant for his arrest was issued, and on April 22, 1693, "Colonel William Digges was examined as to his knowledge of a plot to restore King James to the throne, and was bound over, with his wife, in £1,000 to appear before the next General Court."

 Family life

-Edward Digges married Elizabeth (Sewall) Wharton, with whom he had ten children:
+William Digges married Elizabeth (Sewall) Wharton, with whom he had ten children: